Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 Frequently Asked Questions

-How many lumens are good for headlamps?
+How many lumens do I actually need for backpacking?

 Best Headlamps for Backpacking